isabella232/sc_Charts/1 - Data/Script.markdown

 How's the documentation?

 **Jessy**
-It provides really good coverage, I won't go too deep into in this screencast.
+It provides really good coverage, I won't go too deep into it in this screencast.
 The main things to remember are that a chart requires data, data is made up from one or more data sets, and a data set is a collection of data entries, which in turn represent the x and y values of a plot on a chart.

 **Catie**
 Sounds simple enough!